 Engineering

-• Civil engineer.
-When working as a civil engineer, you design the infrastructure that the public use on a daily basis from road systems to water supplies.
+- Civil engineer.
+When working as a civil engineer, you design the infrastructure that the public use on a daily basis, from road systems to water supplies.

 Property, construction and architecture

-• Architect.
-Architects design all different kinds of buildings from university campuses to warehouses.
-Some architects specialise in residential buildings and a large part of this area is designing extensions and improvements to existing buildings.
+- Architect.
+Architects design all different kinds of buildings, from university campuses to warehouses.
+Some architects specialise in residential buildings, and a large part of this area is designing extensions and improvements to existing buildings.

-• Contractor.
+- Contractor.
 Contractors plan all parts of the building process of all structures.
-In this role, you make sure all necessary documentation has been approved like planning permission, oversee the building process making sure it’s in budget and working within the timeline and making sure the site is safe for all staff working on it.
+Roles might include working in the technical department making sure all necessary documentation has been approved (eg. planning permission), or overseeing the building process as a site manager, making sure it’s within budget and on time and ensuring the site is safe for all staff working on it.

 Skills and qualifications